Vought F4U Corsair: Royal New Zealand Air Force

-By the time the Corsairs arrived, there were very few Japanese aircraft left in New Zealand's allocated sectors of the Southern Pacific, and despite the RNZAF squadrons extending their operations to more northern islands, they were primarily used for close support of American, Australian, and New Zealand soldiers fighting the Japanese.
+By the time the Corsairs arrived, there were very few Japanese aircraft left in New Zealand's allocated sectors of the Southern Pacific.
+Despite RNZAF squadrons extending their operations to more northern islands, they were primarily used to provide close support to American, Australian, and New Zealand soldiers fighting the Japanese.
 At the end of 1945, all Corsair squadrons but one (No. 14) were disbanded.
-That last squadron was based in Japan, until the Corsair was retired from service in 1947.
+That last squadron was based in Japan until the Corsair was retired from service in 1947.

 No. 14 Squadron was given new FG-1Ds and in March 1946 transferred to Iwakuni, Japan as part of the British Commonwealth Occupation Force.
 Only one airworthy example of the 437 aircraft procured survives: FG-1D NZ5648/ZK-COR, owned by the Old Stick and Rudder Company at Masterton, New Zealand.

 Captured Corsairs

-On 18 July 1944, a British Corsair (serial JT404) of 1841 Naval Air Squadron, was involved in anti-submarine patrol from HMS Formidable as it returned to Scapa Flow after the Operation Mascot attack on the German battleship Tirpitz.
+On 18 July 1944, a British Corsair (serial JT404) of 1841 Naval Air Squadron was involved in an anti-submarine patrol from HMS Formidable as it returned to Scapa Flow after the Operation Mascot attack on the German battleship Tirpitz.
 It flew in company with a Fairey Barracuda.
-Due to technical problems the Corsair made an emergency landing in a field in Hamarøy Municipality north of Bodø, Norway.
-The pilot, Lt Mattholie, was taken prisoner and the aircraft was captured undamaged.
-Luftwaffe interrogators failed to get the pilot to explain how to fold the wings so as to transport the aircraft to Narvik.
+Due to technical problems, the Corsair made an emergency landing in a field in Hamarøy Municipality north of Bodø, Norway.
+The pilot, Lt Mattholie, was taken prisoner, and the aircraft was captured undamaged.
+Luftwaffe interrogators failed to get the pilot to explain how to fold the wings to transport the aircraft to Narvik.
 The Corsair was ferried by boat for further investigation.
-Later the Corsair was taken to Germany and listed as one of the captured enemy aircraft (Beuteflugzeug) based at Erprobungsstelle Rechlin, the central German military aviation test facility and the equivalent of the Royal Aircraft Establishment for 1944 under repair.
+Later, the Corsair was taken to Germany and listed as one of the captured enemy aircraft (Beuteflugzeug) based at Erprobungsstelle Rechlin, the central German military aviation test facility and the equivalent of the Royal Aircraft Establishment for 1944, under repair.
 This was probably the only Corsair captured by the Germans.

 In 1945, U.S. forces captured an F4U Corsair near the Kasumigaura flight school.
 The Japanese had repaired it by covering damaged parts on the wing with fabric and using spare parts from crashed F4Us.
 It seems Japan captured two force-landed Corsairs fairly late in the war and may have tested one in flight.